Get News & Updates Directly To Your Inbox

 Many children and teens who weren’t smokers have started vaping.
 This may increase their risk of smoking tobacco-based products later on in life.

 The Centers for Disease Control and Prevention reports more than two million high school and middle school students used e-cigarettes in 2021.
 They are now more popular among teenagers than traditional cigarettes.

 The figures are concerning since nearly all e-cigs have nicotine – even those that say they don’t.
 Along with being addictive, nicotine can have a negative impact on health – including brain development in adolescents.

-E-cigarette manufacturers don’t have to follow the same marketing rules as the strict standards set for cigarette manufacturers.
-And anti-smoking advocates are concerned about aggressive marketing to young people.
-This marketing, including fruity-flavors and sample giveaways at concerts and sporting events targeted at young people, might lead to younger vapers
+The vaping industry is unregulated.
+E-cigarette makers don’t have to follow the strict standards set for cigarette companies.
+Anti-smoking advocates are also concerned about aggressive marketing.
+Especially to young people.
+Fruity vape flavors and giveaways at concerts and sporting events lure in young people.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.